Consumer Credit Act 1974: Credit bargains

 The courts have long held equitable jurisdiction to set aside "harsh and unconscionable bargains", but prior to the Consumer Credit Act this was mainly used in cases where uninformed tradespeople have been selling goods at a loss, and was rarely used in the 20th century.
 The Moneylenders Act 1900 allowed the court to re-open a moneylending transaction if there was evidence that interest rates were "harsh and unconscionable or otherwise such that a court of equity would give relief", unless the moneylender could justify the rates.
 It was rarely used in the field of consumer credit because it was limited to those sorts of consumer transactions covered by the Moneylenders Act, and did not cover hire-purchase agreements or instalment sale agreements or loan transactions from people who were not moneylenders, such as banks.

-The Consumer Credit Act provided guidelines for the court in determining whether a credit bargain is extortionate and extends the court’s jurisdiction in this area to cover all credit agreements.
+The Consumer Credit Act provided guidelines for courts in determining whether a credit bargain is extortionate and extends the court's jurisdiction in this area to cover all credit agreements.
 If the court does believe the bargain was extortionate, it can re-open the agreement and examine the terms of it.
 If they decide it is indeed extortionate, they can set aside the remaining money owed, order the creditor to give money to the debtor, alter the terms of the agreement or order the return of any security.
 This only covers consumer credit agreements, not hire agreements.

 Part X: Ancillary credit businesses

 Definitions

-An ancillary credit business is defined in Section 145 of the Act as any business that works in credit brokerage, debt adjusting, debt collecting, debt counselling or as a credit reference agency.
+An ancillary credit business is defined in section 145 of the act as any business that works in credit brokerage, debt adjusting, debt collecting, debt counselling or as a credit reference agency.

 Credit brokers are people involved in negotiating deals between potential debtors looking for credit and creditors, normally in exchange for a commission.
-Under the Act, "credit broker" includes not only mortgage brokers and loan brokers but also car dealers, shops that introduce customers to financial houses for hire-purchase agreements and solicitors who negotiate advances for non-corporate clients.
+Under the act, "credit broker" includes not only mortgage brokers and loan brokers but also car dealers, shops that introduce customers to financial houses for hire-purchase agreements and solicitors who negotiate advances for non-corporate clients.
 An exception to this is if introductions and negotiations are not made in the individual's capacity as an employee of a business.

 Debt adjusting is when a company or individual negotiates with the creditor or owner in an agreement on behalf of the debtor to change the terms for the discharge of the debt, takes over the debt in exchange for payment by the debtor or engages in "any similar activity concerned with the liquidation of a debt".
 This is again a wide area; the base definition covers, for example, solicitors and accountants who act as negotiators for clients who owe money to a third party.
-There are certain exceptions; a solicitor negotiating for the settlement of his client's debts is not considered to be working as a debt adjuster thanks to Section 146 of the Act, which excludes "a solicitor engaging in contentious business" as defined in the Solicitors Act 1957.
+There are certain exceptions; a solicitor negotiating for the settlement of his client's debts is not considered to be working as a debt adjuster thanks to section 146 of the act, which excludes "a solicitor engaging in contentious business" as defined in the Solicitors Act 1957.